 A Well Coordinated Backsplash

 It’s amazing how such a small space can set the tone of an entire room.
 Yes, we can’t stress it enough.
 A well-coordinated backsplash can be a part of your overall design statement or give dull or gloomy looking kitchens a much-needed make-over.
 However, we must not lose sight of the structure’s functionality.
-Pretty is nice but what good is eye candy if capabilities are limited?
+Pretty is great, but what good is eye candy if capabilities are limited?

-In a nutshell, a backsplash provide easy to clean surfaces while also protecting the walls from grease stains.
+In a nutshell, a backsplash provides easy to clean surfaces while also protecting the walls from grease stains.
 Coming up with a design that harmonizes with the rest of the kitchen design is fun but it can get complicated when it comes to dealing with corners, finishing options, and electrical outlets.

 With metal strips, specially shaped end tiles, or decorative trims; the first two snags are easy to address.
 Outlets and switches are a different matter though.
 You can’t get rid of these completely as it will render the kitchen counter almost entirely useless and not giving it much thought will potentially ruin the backsplash you spent hours designing.
 Too many times we’ve seen a stylish backsplash spoilt by electrical outlets sticking out.
 What’s sad about is that there are simple solutions to this equally simple problem.
 Like borrowing approaches from a magician’s bag of tricks, the main idea here is to hide and blend.